ncserny/blog-gatsby/content/blog/onboarding-normies/index.md

 3. Choose Password (not "banana123")
 4. Choose Seed Recovery Phrase (explain for 30mins why this is actually the most important part to keep safe.
 Explain why it's these "silly" words, no you should not take a photo with your phone to remember them)
 5. Click "next" a couple of times
 6. Ok, it's empty.
 The wallet is empty!
 What's this symbol?
-It's a currency called ETH, a blockchain which you can use to buy NFTs (I didn't get into other chains nor DeFi, that would've been overkill 😂)
+It's a currency called ETH, a blockchain you can use to buy NFTs (I didn't get into other chains nor DeFi, that would've been overkill 😂)
 7. We need to get "money" from a bank to fill the wallet.
 Clicking on "buy"
 8. Trying out Wyre: damn, limit is $500 and identification is only possible in the US.
 Not enough.
 9. Trying out Transak: filled out 3 steps and somehow the personal document process hangs
 10. Shiiit, we'll need to setup an extra account with Coinbase or Bitpanda.
 Wanted to avoid having to explain sending ETH from an exchange to this funky 0x address + additional identification
-11. Setting up an account with Bitpanda, phew pretty flawless process
+11. Setting up an account with [Bitpanda](https://www.bitpanda.com/?ref=6780714922814686223), phew pretty flawless process
 12. Top up the account with Euro by credit card.
 13. 3d secure code shenanigans with him trying to remember what he answered
 14. Made it, EUR in the account